 Placemaking – Placemaking refers to a collaborative process of shaping the public realm in order to maximize shared value.
 More than promoting better urban design, placemaking facilitates use, paying particular attention to the physical, cultural, and social identities that define a place.

 Walkability - The extent to which the built environment is friendly to people moving on foot in an area.
 Factors affecting walkability include, but are not limited to: street connectivity; land-use mix; residential density; presence of trees and vegetation; frequency and variety of buildings, entrances and other sensations along street frontages.
+To include legibility of public spaces as a key criteria.

 Equality - involves systematic (re)distribution of the benefits of growth or development, with legal frameworks ensuring a ‘level playing field’ and institutions protecting the rights of the poor, minorities and vulnerable groups.